 Tapping OK removes the JBL Clip 3 pairing data from the mobile device.

-After you hit OK, the Forget JBL Clip 3 window closes, and the system takes you back to the previously paired Bluetooth devices list, as shown next.
+After you hit OK, the Forget JBL Clip 3 window closes.
+Then the system takes you back to the previously paired Bluetooth devices list.

-But since it now has a new Bluetooth name that presumably no other nearby Bluetooth devices know about, it will not pair with anything.
-The light that comes on in the power switch denotes this not-paired state by slowly blinking white, as shown next.
+It now has a new Bluetooth name that presumably no other nearby Bluetooth devices know about.
+So it will not pair with anything.
+Furthermore, the light that comes on in the power switch denotes this by slowly blinking white.

-Now, to see your newly named Clip 3 speaker on your mobile device, place the speaker into Bluetooth discovery mode.
+Now, to see your newly named Clip 3 on your mobile device, place the unit into Bluetooth discovery mode.
 Do this by pressing and releasing the Bluetooth button, as shown in the next picture.

 When you press the Bluetooth Discovery Mode button, the speaker makes a repeating single pluck guitar note sound two times.
 Also, the status light changes from a slow to fast blinking white.